-Conversely, I’ve heard countless stories of people who aren’t currently working in the same field as their degree, or their degree hasn’t led to lucrative jobs – or they aren’t working in their degree field because it doesn’t lead to lucrative jobs.
+Conversely, I’ve heard countless stories of people who aren’t currently working in the same field as their degree.
+Or perhaps they are, but their degree hasn’t led to lucrative jobs.
+Yet another scenario is they aren’t working in their degree field because it doesn’t lead to lucrative jobs.

-Now, if you already graduated, I probably don’t have to tell you that a degree in political science or art history may not be the best choice – at least not from a financial standpoint.
+If you already graduated, I probably don’t have to tell you that a degree in political science or art history may not be the best choice.
+At least not from a financial standpoint.

 And if you actually majored in a field and are now working a low-paying job, I am sorry to hear that.
 I really, sincerely am.
 But that sort of scenario is exactly why I am writing this post.

 It’s really not.
 And you know what?
 There is absolutely nothing wrong with that.
 Someone has to mill those auto parts or become a master electrician, or what have you.

 But for whatever reason, over the past several decades here in the US, it seems that many kids have been made to think they have to go to college.
 That’s not surprising though, as apprenticeships are not all that prevalent here.

 Sprechen sie Deutsch?

 Maybe you don’t speak German.
 No worries if not, but I do want to talk about one of the ways in which Germany’s education system is different from ours.

 The Atlantic covers it in much greater detail, but here’s the short version: in Germany, there are apprenticeship programs called “dual training,” where students spend some of their time in the classroom, and some of their time at a real company where they get real job experience.

 Not only are students paid for their on-the-job training, but they are even paid for their class time.
 Beat that, America!